 Logis Singular for exceptional experiences

-It’s a new departure and the hotels are very good indeed, with high quality facilities and great locations.
+It’s a new departure and the hotels are very good indeed, with high-quality facilities and great locations.

 There are 21 French hotels in this category scattered throughout France.
-To give you an idea of their standards, check out the Domaine du Château de Monrecour which joined the organisation in 2015.
+To give you an idea of their standards, check out the Domaine du Château de Monrecour which joined the organization in 2015.
 Located in the Dordogne Valley the imposing château looks out over the river.
 It’s very comfortable with a gourmet restaurant and its own swimming pool.